MohammadShapouri/DRF-UserAccount/README.md

 ## Features
-* A customizable OTP module for generating and verifing OTP codes and OTP configs.
+* A customizable OTP module for generating and verifying OTP codes and OTP configs.
 * A module for generation and validating OTP configs.
-* Creating, retriving, updating and deleting user account.
+* Creating, retrieving, updating, and deleting user accounts.
-* Changing password and reseting password.
+* Changing password and resetting password.
-* Adding, retriving, updating (setting default profile picture) and deleting profile pictures.
+* Adding, retrieving, updating (setting default profile picture) and deleting profile pictures.
 * Using celery for running tasks asynchronously.
-* Different access level and responses based on the user account type which sends request.
-(Sperusers and staffs have the same access level as superusers in django admin panel.)
+* Different access levels and responses based on the user account type that sends requests.
+(Sperusers and staffs have the same access level as superusers in
+  Django admin panel.)
 * Sends OTP code for validating new accounts.
-* Sends OTP code for validating new phone numbers if phone number was changed during update.
+* Sends OTP code for validating new phone numbers if the phone number was changed during the update.

 ## Installation
 __If you use windows, instead of using '_python3 -m_' and '_python3_', use '_python -m_' and _python_' in commands.__
-* Run the following command in your teminal to clone this project or download it directly.
+* Run the following command in your terminal to clone this project or download it directly.
     ```
     $ git clone git@github.com:MohammadShapouri/DRF-UserAccount.git
     ```
-* Install redis and postgresql.
+* Install Redis and PostgreSQL.

 * Navigate to the project folder (DRF-UserAccount folder).

-* Create a .env file and fill it. (.env.sample is a sample file which shows which fields should .env file have.)
+* Create a .env file and fill it. (.env.sample is a sample file that shows which fields the .env file have.)

 * Run the following command to create virtualenv.
-(If you haven't install virtualenv package, you need to install virtualenv package first).
+(If you haven't installed virtualenv package, you need to install virtualenv package first).
     ```
     $ python3 -m virtualenv venv
     ```

 * Activate virtualenv.
-    > Run the following command in linux
+    > Run the following command in Linux
     ```
     $ source venv/bin/activate
     ```